Why Your Brain Creates Obstacles to Your Own Goals

 “I don’t have the energy right now.”

-But other times, it’s not just physical fatigue.
-It can be a protective signal your brain uses when something feels mentally demanding, unfamiliar, or slightly uncomfortable.
+But other times, it’s not purely physical fatigue.
+It can be your brain’s response to something that feels challenging, unfamiliar, or slightly uncomfortable.

-Instead of directly saying “this feels difficult” or “this feels uncertain,” the mind translates it into something more acceptable and immediate: tiredness.
+Instead of clearly saying, “this feels difficult” or “this feels uncertain,” the mind often translates it into something that feels more acceptable and immediate:

-This is part of how subtle obstacles to goals show up — not as clear refusal, but as a feeling that seems valid enough to pause progress without questioning it too closely.
+This is one of the subtler ways obstacles to goals appear — not as obvious resistance, but as a feeling that seems reasonable enough to stop action without much scrutiny.

 4. Perfectionism Disguised as Standards